mxstrong/project-mxstrong/README.md

 ### Update v1.1
 Added ability to add/update/delete personal goals of 3 types (progress bar, checkbox and day counter) and track their progress.

+### Update v1.2
+Added authentication option to sign in using Google.
+Fixed some existing bugs and worked on fixing the remaining ones.

 ## Tech Stack:
 Back-end: C#, ASP.NET Core 3.1, PostgreSQL, Entity Framework Core, SendGrid for email sending.